SDU-eScience/Type3-Docs/src/software/easybuild.rst

 	|br|
 	== Temporary directory /tmp/eb-9rE3Ix has been removed.

-All the dependencies marked with ``[x]`` are already installed on Type 3 and can be loaded with the corresponding module.
+All the dependencies marked with ``[x]`` are already installed on the system and can be loaded with the corresponding module.

 The software and the missing dependencies can be installed using the option ``--robot`` (or ``-r``):